 Public Announcement was a 90s R&B group who were best known to be associated with R Kelly, providing back-up vocals for his songs.
 All of their hits had Kells on them except for this one, Body Bumpin’ (Yippie-Yi-Yo), which is a weaksauce generic song.
 This sounds like one of R Kelly’s rejected tracks and you can tell.
 It’s a song about sex (big fucking shock) and it’s pretty much by-the-book, it doesn’t do anything new with meh production.
 I don’t know what Yippie-Yi-Yo means nor do I want to.
 Wanna know the best part?
 That phrase gets repeated hundreds of times throughout the entire run of the song.
 None of the singers of Public Announcement do much to impress.
-Maybe it was best for them to stick to playing to R Kelly because they can’t stand on their own.
+Maybe it was best for them to stick to playing second fiddle to R Kelly because they can’t stand on their own.

 When you have a genre like R&B becoming dominant through the year, there’s bound to be some crap that leaks out and Touch It is part of that crap.
 The song samples White Horse by electronic music group Laid Back and created a generic 90s R&B beat out of a cool and inventive song.
 Monifah herself is pretty basic and doesn’t do anything to distinguish herself from most female R&B vocalists of the time.
 Touch It is yet another sex song that isn’t that sexy, the lyrics go for explicit instead of seductive and it doesn’t provide the right atmosphere with its production, which screams club song.
 Does it want to be a club song, a sex song, or both?
 It’s like the song is bipolar or something.
 I don’t know.
 Whatever it’s trying to be, it still sucks at the end of the day.